SpongePowered/SpongeDocs/source/plugin/event/listeners.rst

 .. tip::

-    For event listeners on your main plugin class (annotated by :javadoc:`org.spongepowered.api.plugin.Plugin`), you do not need to register the object for events as Sponge will do it automatically.
+    For event listeners on your main plugin class (annotated by :javadoc:`Plugin`), you do not need to register the object for events as Sponge will do it automatically.

 .. note::
     The event bus **supports supertypes**.
-For example, :javadoc:`org.spongepowered.api.event.block.ChangeBlockEvent.
+For example, :javadoc:`ChangeBlockEvent.Break` extends :javadoc:`ChangeBlockEvent`.
-    Break` extends :javadoc:`org.spongepowered.api.event.block.ChangeBlockEvent`.
 Therefore, a plugin could listen to ``ChangeBlockEvent`` and still receive ``ChangeBlockEvent.Break``\ s.
 However, a plugin listening to just ``ChangeBlockEvent.Break`` would not be notified of other types of ``ChangeBlockEvent``.

 Registering and Unregistering Event Listeners
 =============================================

-To register event listeners annotated by ``@Listener`` that are not in the main plugin class, you can use :javadoc:`org.spongepowered.api.event.EventManager#registerListeners(java.lang.Object, java.lang.Object)`, which accepts a reference to the plugin and an instance of the class containing the event listeners.
+To register event listeners annotated by ``@Listener`` that are not in the main plugin class, you can use :javadoc:`EventManager#registerListeners(Object, Object)`, which accepts a reference to the plugin and an instance of the class containing the event listeners.

 **Example: Registering Event Listeners in Other Classes**